taimoon/Note/About Course.md

 Introduction to data science is just a waste of time.

 Software engineering and system analysis design are more relevant than principles of operations management and industrial quality management.
-Thought, three of them are percieved as useless by many students.
+Though, students usually doesn't appreciate these much.

 ## Synergy